Cummings Launches Hiring Spree -

 - Weirdos and misfits with odd skills

-You can read the typically anarchic blog in full here, but some choice quotes include:
+You can read the typically anarchic blog in full here, however some choice quotes include:

 a new government with a significant majority and little need to worry about short-term unpopularity while trying to make rapid progress with long-term problems.